hashicorp/vault-guides/identity/vault-chef-approle/README.md

     * Update the `vault_address` and `chef_server_address` variables with the IP address of our `mgmt-node` from above.
     * Update the `vault_token` variable with the `RoleID` token from Step 4.2 above.

-3. Perform a `terraform plan` to verify your changes and the resources that will be created.
+3. Perform a `terraform init` to pull down the necessary provider resources.
+Then `terraform plan` to verify your changes and the resources that will be created.
 If all looks good, then perform a `terraform apply` to provision the resources.
+    - The Terraform output will display the public IP address to SSH into your server.

 At this point, Terraform will perform the following actions: